paulb2806/paulb2806.github.io/README.md

-Personal website of Dr. Paul Barrère, currently postdoctoral astrophysicist at the Observatory of Geneva.
+Personal website of Dr. Paul Barrère, currently postdoctoral astrophysicist at the Observatory of Geneva (email: paul.barrere@unige.ch).

 Website inpired by that of Khaled Al Moulla (almoulla.github.io)